mdnuruzzamanKALLOL/IDM/README.md

 # IDM - Internet Download Manager

 Activate IDM for Lifetime: The fastest download accelerator.
+Just Run CMD file and choose/select 1 option.
+Thats it.

 ## Description
 IDM (Internet Download Manager) is a popular download manager known for its fast download speeds and enhanced features.
 This repository provides a method to activate IDM for a lifetime, allowing you to enjoy its full capabilities without limitations.